AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   (http://www.pythonware.com/products/pil/).
 This is used to read and save certain types of images.

-* h5py and hdf5: h5py is the HDF5 interface and hdf5 is the support package.
-These
+* h5py, hdf5plugin and hdf5: h5py is the HDF5 interface and hdf5
-  packages are (not surprisingly) required to import images from HDF5 files.
+  supplies the code that actually reads HDF5.
+These packages are (not surprisingly) required to import images from HDF5 files.
 If these libraries are not present, the HDF5 importers will not appear in the import menu and a warning message appears on GSAS-II startup.
+The hdf5plugin package is needed for GSAS-II to read compressed files.

 * imageio is used to make movies.
 This is optional and is utilized for plotting superspace (modulated) structures.